sparktsang/sparktsang.github.io/_posts/2025-10-27-benefactor.md

 <!--Prologue: An Impossible Encounter-->
 From the ruins of a world that had deceived me, one man emerged.

 He appeared not in a temple or a university, but in the most unlikely of places: the group I had built from the ruin of a fraudulent investment course.
 He introduced himself as having seventeen years in the capital market, a man of private equity and venture capital.
-He wanted to "exchange views for mutual benefit."
+He wanted to "exchange views for mutual benefit".
 His true intention was uncertain, but I agreed to meet.

 I met the first, and to this day, the last, benefactor of my life.